Welcome To BLUE STAR RECOVERY

 • Environmental factors

-Co-occurring disorders are common, with an estimated 8.5 million adults in the U.S. diagnosed in 2017.
-Almost 51% of people received treatment for either a substance use disorder or a mental health disorder.
+Co-occurring disorders are fairly common, with over 9 million adults in the U.S. diagnosed in 2022.
+Almost 61% of people received treatment for either a substance use disorder or a mental health disorder.
 Only 8.3% received treatment for both.

-Which is Diagnosed First; Addiction or Mental Illness?
+Which is Diagnosed First?
+Addiction or the Mental Health Disorder

-Dual diagnosis of addiction and mental illness can occur in any order.
-These disorders often intertwine, making it essential to grasp their complex relationship for successful treatment.
-Understanding this connection empowers us to provide the best support and care possible.
+Substance use disorder and mental illness can occur in any order.
+Good dual-diagnosis treatment can spot both conditions so a comprehensive treatment plan can be applied.
+Co-occurring disorders often intertwine, making it essential to grasp their complex relationship for successful treatment that leads to lasting sobriety.

 Mental illness can play a crucial role in addiction, as people may turn to substances as a means of self-medication.
 This coping strategy can increase tolerance and pave the way to addiction.

 Additionally, mental health challenges can alter brain function, intensifying cravings and making individuals more vulnerable to developing substance use disorders.
-Understanding this connection is vital for recovery.
+Understanding this connection is vital for effective treatment that leads to lasting recovery.

 When a person has a mental health issue and uses drugs, it can worsen their symptoms.
 Drug use often makes mental health problems more severe.

 Substance abuse can also create other challenges for people with mental health issues.
 Those with a substance use disorder may not stick to their medication for mental health, making it harder to control their symptoms.
-Additionally, substance use disorders can lead to more aggressive and violent behavior.
+Additionally, substance use disorders can sometimes lead to aggressive and even violent behavior.

 Co-Occurring Disorder Diagnosis